electrode-io/electrode-server/README.md

 ## Why

-Why do we have electrode-server that's not a plugin, and apparently duplicating a core Hapi module [glue]?

-It's true that the part to start a Hapi server is similar to [glue] and fairly trivial.
-It basically sets up a Hapi server, adds connections, and starts the server.

-The key feature electrode-server brings is composable plugins registration.

-Electrode platform brings many standard capabilities through Hapi plugins, and these are automatically provided by default.
-You can choose to turn them off if you want.
-With Hapi's plugins registration through an array, it's not very flexible because arrays are not easily composable.
+Electrode Platform provides standard capabilities such as support for WML services like CCM, IAM, and logging.
+Electrode Server acts as a blueprint of the Electrode platform and orchestrate the capabilities provided through Hapi plugins.
+These are automatically provided by default but you can choose to turn them off if you want.

-Electrode server instead allow you to specify the plugins you want in an object, which is easily composable.
-With an `enable` flag and a `priority` value, electrode server then can combine plugin registrations and turn them into an array sorted by priority, and then pass that to Hapi.
+To make this a bit more flexible, electrode server allows you to specify plugins with an `enable` flag and a `priority` value, electrode server then can combine plugin registrations and turn them into an array sorted by priority, and then pass that to Hapi.

 ## Versioning